Are You Drinking Too Much Of Tea?

 Consuming excessive tea can cause digestive issues and inebriation.
 To avoid the side effects of tea, you must take your time and enjoy your tea, don't overindulge as it can irritate the stomach, have your tea with a snack that'll help in absorption, never drink your tea on an empty stomach and try to avoid drinking tea after a meal.

 Tea is considered to be a healthy beverage compared to alcohol or other fizzy drinks.
 But, drinking too much strong tea can have the same repercussions as drinking too much alcohol.
-Excessive tea consumption can lead to tinnitus, dizziness and fatigue.
+Drinking too much tea can lead to tinnitus, dizziness and fatigue.
 Overindulgence in strong black teas can result in the stomach feeling bloated and full.
 Recent research on tea have given conflicting results on tea.

 People who drink tea rarely are much more sensitive to both the positive and negative effects of tea.